stvngo/LoL-Statistical-Analysis/README.md

 **Null Hypothesis**: Distribution of `result` when `goldat15` is missing is the same as the distribution of `result` when `goldat15` is not missing.

-**Alternative Hypothesis**: Distribution of `result` when `firstblood` is missing is NOT same as the distribution of `result` when `firstblood` is not missing.
+**Alternative Hypothesis**: Distribution of `result` when `goldat15` is missing is NOT same as the distribution of `result` when `goldat15` is not missing.

-Below is the observed distribution of `result` when `firstblood` is missing and not missing as a table and a KDE curve.
+Below is the observed distribution of `result` when `goldat15` is missing and not missing as a table and a KDE curve.

 | result | goldat15_missing = False | goldat15_missing = True |
 |--------|--------------------------|-------------------------|